 The Learning Center

 The Learning Center is a dedicated space for quiet study and is available to all members of the UHS community.
 The bulletin board offers resources and strategies related to learning, neuroscience, and specific learning differences.
-There is also a bookshelf of books and materials about learning and metacognition and mindfulness magazines.
+We have an assortment of resources and literature available about learning, metacognition, and mindfulness.
+Please drop by to explore!
 The Learning Center is located in the Library in M-313 across from my office.

 For information about how to request academic accommodations, please click here.

 For information about how to request or become a tutor, please log in to the Parent or Student portal and find the Teaching & Learning section there.
 Or email De Shan Lett, Learning Specialist, or Byron Philhour, Dean of Teaching & Learning.

 LEARNING SERVICES RESOURCES: